smooll-d/dotsetup/README.md

 - Option to dry run the script before actually committing (`--dry-run`, v1.0.0)
 - Running from one script and letting dotsetup download everything (v1.1.0)
 - Download of dotfiles if it hasn't been downloaded already (v1.2.1)
+- Ability to run each script included with dotsetup seperately by calling dotsetup with options (`--rerun`, v1.3.0)

 Planned features include:

 - Setup from `archiso` to complete evironment ready to run on first reboot
-- Ability to run each script included with dotsetup seperately by calling dotsetup with options

 ## Supported Distributions
 Currently dotsetup is only available on Arch Linux and I do not believe that will change.
 Unless I stop using Arch Linux and move to a different distro.